 I can’t think of a better way to honor July 4th than with a blog about Cape Cod, the place where our nation ostensibly began.
-As a food writer from Queens, NY with family roots on the Cape and a school-age son who will try just about anything I feed him I have firm opinions on all things edible.
-And I love to eat on Cape Cod.
+As a food writer from Queens, NY with family roots on the Cape and a school-age son who will try just about anything I feed him, I love to eat on Cape Cod.

-Restaurants are one of our favorite reasons to go there.
+Restaurants are one of our favorite reasons to go to the Cape.
 Fish is impeccably fresh almost everywhere from the simple fry shacks to the five-star restaurants.
-In many years of vacationing there, we’ve only had a handful of bad meals, usually when were famished or had no reservations and had to settle for a known tourist trap.
-Here is my best advice:
+In many years of vacationing there, we’ve only had a handful of bad meals.
+Here are foods Cape Cod is known for and the best restaurants on the Cape for enjoying them.

 Eat Clam Bellies

 Here is my first essential rule for eating Cape Cod: clam bellies or bust.
 Don’t under any circumstances order clam strips at the myriad fry shacks for which Cape Cod is known; they’re more breading than clam.
 Whole bellies offer a juicy, briny taste of the sea that will make you reel.
 We favor Seafood Sam’s, Kream N Cone and Captain Frosty’s (we’ve hit all of them in one hedonistic day).
 Try them all and lend your voice to the age-old local debate over who has the best.